ghcpuman902/nextjs-hackathon-2025/README.md

 ### 2. Set up environment variables

-Copy the `.env.example` file and rename it to `.env.local`, then add your FlightAware credentials (see below):
+Create a `.env.local` file and add your FlightAware credentials (see below):

 ```
 FLIGHTAWARE_API_KEY=your_key_here